Cluster API - VMware#

 Control plane in VMs:#

-If you want to have child cluster control plane in separate VMs, use that template (CP will consist of 3 controllers):
+If you want to have child cluster control plane in separate VMs, use the following template (Control Plane will consist of 3 nodes):

 clusterctl generate cluster my-cluster --worker-machine-count 1 --from k0scluster-tmpl-cp-in-vms.yaml > my-cluster.yaml